Water consumption in golf – an image problem

+Water consumption in golf is always a cause for discussion.
+Golf Sustainable visited one of the golf courses in Germany’s driest region to find out how the issue of water consumption is handled here.
 It’s warm and dry when we recently pulled into the parking lot of the G&CC Seddiner See.
 Once again.
 It feels like it’s always warm and dry here near Potsdam during the golf season.
 The feeling corresponds to reality, at least when it comes to the subject of rain.
 According to the Helmholtz Center, the region – the golf course is located next to the communities of Michendorf and Wildenbruch – is one of the areas with the lowest rainfall in Germany.

 Only 17% of the total area is irrigated